jean-pierreBoth/annembed/README.md

 ## Building

  The crate provides 2 features to choose between openblas-static, intel-mkl-static as defined in the  **ndarray-linalg** crate.
-So **--features "openblas-static"** or  **--features "intel-mkl-static"** must be passed to cargo to compile.
+So **--features "openblas-static"** ,  **--features "intel-mkl-static"** or **--features "openblas-system"**  must be passed to cargo to compile.
+(In the openblas-system case you must have an openblas library compiled with INTERFACE64=0, corresponding to 32bit fortran integers).
 Alternatively define the default in Cargo.toml.

 ## Results